zethon/zethon/README.md

 Welcome to my GitHub page!

 I am a software engineer.
 I mostly workin in C++, but I still work a lot in C#.
-I also like to have use Perl, PHP and recently I have been experimenting with zig.
+I also like to use Perl, PHP, and recently I have been experimenting with zig.

 <!--
 **zethon/zethon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.